Amber Heard: Personal life

 Heard publicly came out in 2010, but has stated, "I don't label myself one way or another – I have had successful relationships with men and now a woman.
 I love who I love; it's the person that matters."

-Heard was in a relationship with photographer Tasya van Ree from 2008 to 2012.
-Heard had her last name legally changed to van Ree during the relationship and reverted to her birth name in 2014.
+Heard was in a relationship with painter and photographer Tasya van Ree from 2008 to 2012.
+Heard legally adopted the surname van Ree during their relationship and reverted to her birth surname in 2014.
 In 2009, Heard was arrested for misdemeanor domestic violence at Seattle–Tacoma International Airport, Washington, after allegedly hitting van Ree.
 Heard appeared the next day in King County District Court, Seattle but was not charged.
-The arrest was made public in 2016 during Heard's divorce proceedings from actor Johnny Depp.
+The arrest was made public in 2016 during Heard's divorce proceedings from actor, musician, and filmmaker Johnny Depp.
 A statement was then issued by Heard's publicist in which van Ree said that Heard had been "wrongfully" accused and that the incident had been "misinterpreted and over-sensationalized", while also recalling "hints of misogynistic attitudes toward us which later appeared to be homophobic when they found out we were domestic partners and not just 'friends'" and adding that she and Heard "shared 5 wonderful years together and remain close to this day".
-The female officer who conducted the arrest — a lesbian — subsequently posted on Facebook to say, "I am so not homophobic or misogynistic!
-The arrest was made because an assault occurred (I witnessed it)."

-Heard was one of the victims of the 2014 celebrity nude photo leak, in which "more than 50 of [her] personal photos were stolen and released to the public" with Heard later both speaking and writing against such breaches of privacy.
+Heard was one of the victims of the 2014 celebrity nude photo leak, in which "more than 50 of [her] personal photos were stolen and released to the public," with Heard later both speaking and writing against such breaches of privacy.

-Following her divorce from Johnny Depp, Heard dated tech entrepreneur and Tesla CEO and shareholder Elon Musk for a year, until early 2018.
+Following her divorce from Johnny Depp, Heard dated businessman and Tesla CEO and its largest shareholder Elon Musk for a year, until early 2018.
 She later had a relationship with actress and cinematographer Bianca Butti from January 2020 to December 2021.

 In April 2021, Heard had her first child, a daughter, via surrogacy.
 In December 2024, Heard announced that she was expecting her second child.
 On May 11, 2025, Heard announced the arrival of twins, a daughter and son.
-As of June 2023, Heard resides in Madrid, Spain.
+As of 2026, Heard lives in Madrid, Spain.